 One can correctly surmise that the crimes of forgery and document alteration have developed parallel to these aforementioned advancements.
 Often during the commission of a crime, a paper trail consisting of handwriting, machine printing, or other documentary evidence may become a by-product or even the main resource of the endeavor.

 Anonymous notes, forgeries, embezzlements, altered documents, threatening letters, extortion requests and kidnapping demands are the active portion of many criminal and fraudulent activities.
 This questioned document evidence not only becomes trial evidence, but may first, after examination, actually contain the elements necessary to reveal the perpetrator.

 Norwitch Document Laboratory utilizes modern, state-of-the-art laboratory equipment and techniques, such as Video Spectral Comparison (VSC), Thin-Layer Chromatography (TLC), and Electro-Static Detection (ESDA).
 Examinations involving handwriting, hand printing, and signature comparisons are available, as are alteration and obliteration recovery, indented (second page) writing retrieval, photocopy forgery detection, ink differentiation, sequence of writings, paper examinations, and typewriter/printer examination and comparison.

 Upon submission of evidence please include a short cover letter itemizing evidence and requested examination(s).
 Original documents should not be submitted via mail.
-Norwitch Document Laboratory suggests FedEx for submission, however messenger service for South Florida is available upon request.
+Norwitch Document Laboratory suggests FedEx for submission, however hand delivery messenger service for South Florida is available upon request.

 Your case is important to you and your client, please do not hesitate to contact us with specific questions.